 Proof Alliance is rebranding, expanding, and we're moving!
 We have a new logo, website, and prevention campaign to help change the norms around drinking during pregnancy.
 And in May 2019 we will be moving to a stand-alone building.
 Proof Alliance commits to the people of Minnesota and we will continue to develop transformative programs to help Minnesotans impacted by FASD.

-Most of you are familiar with the statistic that 50% of all pregnancies are unplanned.
-This can result in a woman harming her baby before she even knows she is pregnant.
-MOFAS supports increasing the proportion of women who plan their pregnancies and engage in healthy behaviors before becoming pregnant to reduce the incidence of prenatal alcohol exposure.
+You are probably familiar with the statistic that nearly half of all pregnancies are unplanned.1 This can result in prenatal alcohol exposure before a person even knows they are pregnant.
+Proof Alliance supports increasing the proportion of people who plan their pregnancies and engage in healthy behaviors before becoming pregnant to reduce the incidence of prenatal alcohol exposure.
 Prevention of unintended pregnancies is one of the single most important, cost-effective initiatives that will help reduce FASD in Minnesota.

-MOFAS encourages all primary care health care providers to routinely ask every woman at every visit including pregnancy, preconceptual, and well-woman visits, if they plan to become pregnant in the next year.
-Their response then triggers a doctor-patient discussion that can keep the woman healthier, help eliminate health disparities, and save tax payer dollars.
+Proof Alliance encourages all primary care health care providers to routinely ask every woman* at every visit — including pregnancy, preconception, and well-woman visits — if they plan to become pregnant in the next year.
+Their response then triggers a doctor-patient discussion that can keep the woman healthier, help eliminate health disparities, and save tax payer dollars:

 Screening every woman every time helps to put reproductive health front and center as part of primary health care, and provides an opportunity for women to be more prepared for pregnancy and be as healthy as possible during and after pregnancy.

-For more information or technical assistance on implementing screening protocols in a prenatal setting, please contact Ruth Richardson, MOFAS Director of Programs at 651-917-2370 or firstname.lastname@example.org.
+For more information or technical assistance on implementing screening protocols in a prenatal setting, please contact Proof Alliance at 651-917-2370.